 Nitobe Inazo (1862-1933) was born in Japan to a samurai family.
 He converted to Christianity while studying under Western professors, and went on to be influential in multiple fields.
 He wrote Bushido: The Soul of Japan in 1900, hoping to bridge the gap between his culture and ours.
 Among it's most enthusiastic fans was Theodore … Continue reading A good book

-When evaluating the lives of the Saints, I have had the tendency to see them as perfect, almost as though they had neither thoughts nor feelings.
-I spent so much time comparing myself to them that I forgot to do the things that would make me resemble them more!
-And yet the saints were real … Continue reading Pope St. Gregory the Great: Cincinnatus of the Church
+When evaluating the lives of the Saints, I have had the tendency to see them as perfect.
+In my mind, they had no thoughts nor feelings or inner struggles.
+I spent so much time comparing myself to their impossibly-high standard that I forgot to do the things that would make me resemble them more!
+Yet … Continue reading Pope St. Gregory the Great: Cincinnatus of the Church